 - Face-to-face human subjects research activities must be carried out in a safe way to prevent the spread of COVID-19 as much as possible.
 Each person on the team is expected to have a face mask and to use their mask at all times and to physically distance from others by at least 6 feet.

-- Participants must use a face mask; at all times, the researcher must wear a face mask or have another way to prevent transmission of the virus, e.g., the use of plexiglass barriers (See DIY Face Masks and Shields from Michaels for one possible source), face shields for researchers, etc. Exact PPE use must be part of the plan approved by the unit and college.
+- Participants must use a face mask; at all times, the researcher must wear a face mask or have another way to prevent transmission of the virus, e.g., the use of plexiglass barriers, face shields for researchers, etc. Exact PPE use must be part of the plan approved by the unit and college.

 - Face-to-face human subjects research must comply with the overall University guidelines for research.